 You’re not just paying someone to write up some documents for you when you hire a professional.
-You’re paying for advice so you know your estate plan has been done correctly.
-You can part with the money now…or your estate can spend hundreds or even thousands of dollars setting things right later if you make a mistake.
+You’re paying for advice so you know that your estate plan has been done correctly.
+You can part with the money now, or your estate can spend hundreds or even thousands of dollars setting things later if you make a mistake.

 It’s Not Just About Having a Will